 I’m not a natural politician, in fact I hate describing myself as such, but being asked to be a Parliamentary candidate in 2015 made me think long and hard about where I stood within the process we call democracy.
 I eventually decided I should probably put my principles where my mouth was, and at least try to do something constructive about some of the things I’ve been banging on about for years.
+Since then I’ve stood for Parliament 3 times and finally been elected to the District Council and 3 Parish Councils which has been hard but rewarding work.

 I’ve never really been much of a joiner, and before joining the Greens hadn’t really been involved in any sort of political activity since I left the young socialists in 1973, just after our treasurer was found to have run off with most of our funds – Maybe that’s where my distrust of politics started.